saisri07/4883-SoftwareTools-Sajikumar/Assignments/A06/README.md

 Regex is not limited to programming languages alone.
 It can also be used in command-line utilities or text editors like Sublime Text or Visual Studio Code.
 These tools often provide regex-based search and replace functionality, allowing you to work with strings in a text-based context.

-String manipulation plays a crucial role in software development.
-Many programming tasks involve handling and manipulating strings, such as data validation, data extraction, text parsing, and formatting.
-Regular expressions provide a powerful and efficient way to accomplish these tasks with flexibility and precision.

 <img width="750" alt="Screenshot 2023-07-03 at 6 31 00 PM" src="https://github.com/ATHUL107/4883-SoftwareTools-Sajikumar/assets/135656232/1328020c-49db-44c3-a516-916dee0617bc">